ChaunceyQuam/ca-temperatures/Final_Project_Submission.md

 ![](Final_Project_Submission_files/figure-markdown_strict/other%20plots%20of%20data-1.png)

-##### This shows that there are sligtly large error bars, but in general the average aggregate count of days with extreme temperatures per year is slightly increasing.
+##### This shows that there are sligtly large error bars, but in general the average aggregate count of days with extreme temperatures per year is increasing.
+I feel that all of these plots illustrate that there are an increasing number of days with extreme temperatures happening in California.

-##### I want to examine my data more closely to understand average counts of days with extreme temperature by city.
+##### I still want to examine my data more closely to understand average counts of days with extreme temperature, grouped by city.
 I created a new table with the spread of counted times that temperature was above 105 per year in each city.

     all_data5 <- all_data %>%
       mutate(above105 = TMAX >= 105,